newfies-dialer/newfies-dialer/docs/source/getting-started.rst

 MongoDB, CouchDB and DBMS is also available.

 Newfies-Dialer provides an extensive set of APIs to easily integrate with third-party applications.
+Virtually every feature on the UI can be managed via the API's.
+There is also an API explorer to test different features.

 Using very simple steps, Newfies-Dialer will help you create campaigns, add phonebooks, contacts, build audio messages and create complex telephony applications.
-Once your campaigns are ready to start, your messages will be dispatched and delivered.
+Once the campaigns are ready to start, the messages will be dispatched and delivered.

 .. _`Freeswitch`: http://www.freeswitch.org/